Dog Rules at Purgatory

+It can be difficult to interpret the new dog rules and rumors of conflicts with off-leash dogs are increasing.
 After speaking with Minnetonka Police, we learned the dogs causing problems in parks are not aggressive, but rather overly excited and friendly.
 They run up to people or leashed dogs and cause conflict.
+The city is actively collecting dog complaints via QR codes in the park and that data will be used to influence future dog policy.

 Please respect other park users by following the below guidelines.
 If you can’t follow the below guidelines – try a fully fenced in dog park, like Minnewashta.
 If complaints become more frequent, we risk loosing off-leash access.